auth0/docs/articles/tokens/guides/id-token/validate-id-token.md

 Auth0 will generate the ID Token in [JSON Web Token (JWT) format](https://auth0.com/docs/jwt#what-is-the-json-web-token-structure-).
 Before doing anything else, your app should parse the ID Token to make sure it conforms to the structure of a JWT.

-A correctly formatted, or well-formed, JWT consists of three concatenated Base64-encoded strings, separated by dots:
+A correctly formatted, or well-formed, JWT consists of three concatenated Base64url-encoded strings, separated by dots (`.`):

 * Header: contains metadata about the type of token and the cryptographic algorithms used to secure its contents.
 * Payload (set of claims): contains verifiable security statements such as the identity of the user and the permissions they are allowed.